 The People's Apocalypse

-by Jenny Forrester, Ariel Gore, Derrick Jensen and Tom Moniz
+by Jenny Forrester Editor, Ariel Gore Editor, Derrick Jensen Contributor and Tomas Moniz Contributor

 This is a book about the end times: The ground we stand on will fall into the sea or God will stomp down from the sky (he’s really pissed now).